Caitlin-cooling/new-to-do-list/README.md

 * I would like to be able to move rendering of all to dos out of the app component
 * I would like to store the to dos so that they are accessible after the session has ended
 * I would like to style the interface so that it is more aesthetically pleasing.
+* I would like to prevent people from creating a due date of the past